-Want to reach more people and make your videos more accessible, but too tired to do the work of manually typing out subtitles?
-Creators need an automated solution to save them the time and energy of tediously transcribing videos to generate an SRT file, add closed captions, or embed subtitles directly into the video file before sharing on social media.
+Creators need an automated solution to save them the time and energy of tediously transcribing videos to generate an SRT file, adding closed captions, or embedding subtitles directly into the video file before sharing on social media.

 How to Automatically Generate Subtitles on a Video